diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 }
 ```
 2. The second way of testing the driver is to run it using a “mini-” cluster.
-Hadoop has a set of testing classes, called MiniDFSCluster, MiniMRCluster, and MiniYARNCluster, that provide a programmatic way of creating in-process clusters.
+Hadoop has a set of testing classes, called **MiniDFSCluster**, **MiniMRCluster**, and **MiniYARNCluster**, that provide a programmatic way of creating in-process clusters.
 Unlike the local job runner, these allow testing against the full HDFS, MapReduce, and YARN machinery.
 Bear in mind, too, that node managers in a mini-cluster launch separate JVMs to run tasks in, which can make debugging more difficult.
 You can run a mini-cluster from the command line too, with the following:
 ```shell
 % hadoop jar \